The piston effect in supercritical fluids investigated via a reversible-irreversible vector field splitting-based explicit time integration scheme: Linear thermoacoustics

 The quantitative analysis of coupling through thermal expansion can be performed via rescaling equations \re{eq:lin-wave-mat} and \re{eq:lin-heat-mat}.
 Via the thermal velocity of particle motion $ \bar{\qv}_{\rm th}^0 = \sqrt{\bcp \bT} $, the mean free path related characteristic length scale $ \frac{\bnu}{\bar{\qv}_{\rm th}^0} $ and the corresponding characteristic time scale $ \frac{\bnu}{\left( \bar{\qv}_{\rm th}^0 \right)^2} $ are introduced, via which the non-dimensional time and space variables and the corresponding non-dimensional derivatives are

 In parallel, non-dimensional velocity potential and temperature are defined as

 Correspondingly, the dimensionless equivalents of \re{eq:lin-wave-mat} and \re{eq:lin-heat-mat} are

 where $ \qB = \bbp \bT $ is the non-dimensional thermal expansion coefficient, $ \Gamma^0 = \frac{\bbp \left( \bas \right)^2}{\bcp} $ is the Grüneisen parameter, and $ \qPr = \frac{\bnu}{\ba} $ is the Prandtl number.
-Thermophysical parameters and calculated dimensionless coefficients appearing in \re{eq:lin-wave-nondim} and \re{eq:lin-heat-nondim} for water and carbon dioxide in some unique thermodynamic states are given in Table~\ref{tab} and \ref{tab2}.
-Since viscous momentum transport is uninteresting from the point of view of thermal expansion coupling, it is neglected in what follows.
+Thermophysical parameters and calculated dimensionless coefficients appearing in \re{eq:lin-wave-nondim} and \re{eq:lin-heat-nondim} for water and carbon dioxide in some unique thermodynamic states are given in Table~\ref{tab} and \ref{tab2}. {Although the non-dimensional parameters characterizing the dynamics vary from material to material and from state to state, one may expect similar magnitudes for their ratios in the same states of matter of different materials, due to the common properties of liquids vs. gases (\eg ``small'' vs.~``large'' compressibility, ``large'' vs.~``small'' thermal conductivity).
+This statement is related to the ``Theorem of corresponding states''.
+Therefore, we present these parameters in Tables \ref{tab} and \ref{tab2} for liquid, gas, saturated liquid, saturated steam, and supercritical fluid states, respectively.
+Not the same material is displayed for these five cases because, experimentally, it is easy to study certain states with water and other states with carbon dioxide.
+Finally, we note that our numerical investigations (see Sec.~\ref{sec:piston}) were performed for supercritical and nearly ideal gas state of carbon dioxide for the values reported in Table~\ref{tab} and \ref{tab2}.} Since viscous momentum transport is uninteresting from the point of view of thermal expansion coupling, it is neglected in what follows.

 A first level of estimating the remarkableness of the various terms in \re{eq:lin-wave-nondim}--\re{eq:lin-heat-nondim} is when one compares the emerged dimensionless coefficient combination factors.
 Starting with \re{eq:lin-wave-nondim}, contrasting $ \frac{\Gamma^0}{\bgam \qB} $ with $ \frac{\Gamma^0}{\bgam} $, it can be stated from the value of the dimensionless thermal expansion coefficient $ \qB $ that both in liquid and saturated liquid states the first, mechanical, term of \eqref{eq:lin-wave-nondim} is expected to dominate over the second, thermal expansion, one.
 In such situations, the effect of thermal expansion on mechanical processes can be neglected.
 On the other side, for vapor and saturated vapor states, $ \qB $ is around 1, thus the two terms in \re{eq:lin-wave-nondim} appear to be comparable, \ie both terms should be considered to determine the dynamics.
 Third, near the liquid-vapor critical point, thermal expansion dominates.
 This latter statement explains why considering only thermal expansion and neglecting acoustic propagation results a good approximation for heat conduction near the critical point, as done in \cite{boukari1990critical}.
 Turning towards the other equation, the non-dimensional heat equation \re{eq:lin-heat-nondim}, heat conduction appears to always dominate over the effect of thermal expansion.